-Although Vienna is renowned for its traditional coffee house culture, a heritage built on tuxedo clad waiters and antiquated ideals, in recent years there has been a surge of coffee shops opening up whose philosophies break away from convention.
-Known as “third wave coffee shops,” this movement is dedicated to bringing customers artisan coffee in a hip setting.
+Although Vienna is renowned for its traditional coffee house culture, a heritage built on tuxedo-clad waiters and antiquated ideas, in recent years, there has been a surge of coffee shops opening up whose philosophies break away from convention.
+Known as ‘third wave coffee shops’, this movement is dedicated to bringing customers artisan coffee in a hip setting.
 Vienna’s timeless and sophisticated venues shouldn’t go amiss, but here are some of the best new digs to try out.

-Situated in the up-and-coming 2nd district of Vienna, this innovative and chic café has a clean and uncomplicated feel—it is reassuringly clear that they are focused on the art of coffee alone.
-The interior is elegant and thoughtfully designed, with smooth gray walls and a few unusual and intriguing features, such as the golden, crinkly light shades that hang above the counter.
+Situated in the newly gentrified 2nd district of Vienna, Leopoldstadt, this innovative and chic cafe has a clean and uncomplicated feel, making it reassuringly clear that they are focused on the art of coffee alone.
+The interior is elegant and thoughtfully designed, with smooth grey walls and a few unusual and intriguing features, such as the golden, crinkly light shades that hang above the counter.
 With cheerful and attentive staff and coffee with a strong yet smooth taste, this isn’t one to be missed.

-This modest coffee house, incidentally Vienna’s smallest, is very noble about its craft, with their website proclaiming they serve “coffee, and nothing else.”
-The interior is simple and refined, with a blackboard detailing their simple menu—with no hint of any fancy American-ized drinks.
-The café collaborates with Quijote Kaffee, a Hamburg based direct-import roastery, and on occasion selected guest roasters.
+This modest coffee house, incidentally Vienna’s smallest, is very noble about its craft, with their website proclaiming they serve ‘coffee and nothing else’.
+The interior is simple and refined, with a blackboard detailing their simple menu with no hint of any fancy American-ised drinks.
+The cafe collaborates with Quijote Kaffee, a Hamburg-based direct-import roastery and on occasion, selected guest roasters.

-This micro roastery was founded in 2014 by Nikolaus Hartman, who has a great passion for sourcing the very best beans for his blend.
-The Süssmund Kaffeebar in the Old Post Office is a hip, stripped down venue with a simple yet elegant layout—white and baby blue walls and chipboard flooring.
+This micro-roastery was founded in 2014 by Nikolaus Hartman, who has a great passion for sourcing the very best beans for his blend.
+The Süssmund Kaffeebar in the Old Post Office is a hip venue with an elegant layout made up of white and baby blue walls and chipboard flooring.
 Its minimal appearance is perhaps a nod to what really matters – the quality of the drink itself.
-The coffee is ethically sourced, with the company playing close attention to the processing and cooperation with farmers.
+The coffee is ethically sourced with the company paying close attention to the processing and cooperation with farmers.

-In the backstreets of Vienna’s famously touristy district of Hietzing, home to Schonbrunn Palace and the city zoo, Waldemar is a departure from the nearby Viennese Dommayer, with its strict formalities and dainty, decorative cakes.
-The interior is minimally modernist—you certainly won’t find any frills belonging to the traditional Kaffeehaus here.
-Everything looks clean-cut and fresh, with jugs of tap water laced with mint, citrus, or stems of rhubarb as well as clean corners, and neon lettering on the concrete walls.
-The menu follows suit when it comes to contemporary vibes, with a weekend special of pancakes with maple syrup, berries, and Greek yogurt.
+In the backstreets of Vienna’s famously tourist-filled neighbourhood of Hietzing, home to both the Schönbrunn Palace and the city zoo, Waldemar is a departure from traditional cafes with their strict formalities and dainty cakes.
+The interior is minimally modernist with italic neon lettering on concrete walls and thoughtful details, such as jugs of tap water on the tables laced with mint or stems of rhubarb.
+The menu follows suit when it comes to contemporary vibes, with a weekend special of pancakes with maple syrup, berries and Greek yogurt.